-Basically, the levels or stages of moral development in a human being develop along how old the person is, and they look like this:
+Basically, the levels or stages of moral development in a human being develop as a person ages, and they look like this:

-Obedience and Punishment Orientation: The child is obedient because they are avoiding an undesired consequence, and recognize that there are rewards if they do what they are supposed to do.
+The child is obedient because they are avoiding an undesired consequence, and recognize that there are rewards if they do what they are supposed to do.
 This is the “time out chair” when the child is naughty, and the cookie for being a good child.
-(Ages 0-3.)

-Good Interpersonal Relationships: This next stage is based in the child’s understanding that being a good person has much to do with their relationships: how well they care for and receive care from others in their life.
+This next stage is based on the child’s understanding that being a good person has much to do with their relationships: how well they care for and receive care from others in their life.
 The quality of the relationships and how people treat each other are what causes the person to do the right things.
 For example, at this stage, the child in school is good because they like and want to please their teacher.
-(Ages 5-9.)

-Maintaining the Social Order: Like the last stage, this stage moves into the area of doing the right things because that is what makes the world run smoothly.
+Like the last stage, this stage moves into the area of doing the right things because that is what makes the world run smoothly.
 There is recognition that rules and laws are organized into a system that has a higher and more noble purpose than just prohibitions.
 The child follows the conventions of rules, such as school rules, because that is what the “good child” does.
-(Ages 9-12.)